 We encourage you to start this process as soon as you’re ready.
 We can begin the gestational carrier process while you, or your egg donor, are undergoing IVF to make embryos.

-Intended parents will need to meet with a Carolina Conceptions provider to discuss using a GC.
-After the consultation, you’ll need to speak with our financial team to review costs associated with a GC cycle.
+Intended parents will need to meet with a Carolina Conceptions Fertility provider to discuss using a GC.
+After the consultation, you’ll need to speak with our patient finance advocates to review costs associated with a GC cycle.
 They will discuss which services are included as part of the cycle package and which services are billed separately.
 When you’re ready, a $3,000 deposit is required to commit to the process and begin working with the GC coordinator.
 The coordinator will reach out to you after your deposit is received.

 There are three essential ways to select a GC: use a friend or a family member, use GCs we have in our program, or use a national or local agency.
 Part of the selection process includes several steps to evaluate the medical and psychological aspects of the carrier and her compatibility with the intended parents (IPs).
 After a prospective carrier is initially selected, she and the intended parents will meet to determine compatibility.